upn3xt/chrono/journal/JOURNAL.md

 As much as I would like to keep coding and fixing all the problems today, there's still much to do and finally the code is starting to make sense.
 Also I will be using more of the LLVM API instead of a bunch of arraylists and custom structs.
 It really just makes sense and avoids extra allocation.

+## Segmentation fault hell

+It was my fault to celebrate early.
+It's been a whole week since I'm stuck in this shit.
+BuildCall2 is always segfaulting even with (what I assume is) correct arguments.
+Valid memory addresses but still something is wrong.
+I'm in this debug saga trying to find where shit got all wrong to not work.